httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The following sections define content identifiers, their associated content, and their canonicalization rules.

-## HTTP Header Fields
+## Header Fields

-An HTTP header field is identified by its header field name.
-While HTTP header field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as content identifiers.
+A header field is identified by its field name.
+While header field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as content identifiers.

-An HTTP header field value is canonicalized as follows:
+A header field value is canonicalized as follows:

 1. Create an ordered list of the field values of each instance of the header field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
 3. Concatenate the list items together, with a comma "," and space " " between each item.
 The resulting string is the canonicalized value.

 ### Canonicalization Examples